openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 **Possible Causes**

-The key was configured with a user authentication access control attribute, and authentication failed due to incorrect `challenge` parameters.
+The key has a user authentication access control attribute set, and authentication failed due to incorrect `challenge` parameters.

 **Resolution Steps**

-1. Check whether the `challenge` parameter for userIAM authentication is correctly assembled.
+1. Check if the `challenge` parameter for userIAM authentication is correctly assembled.
-2. If the issue stems from an incorrect `challenge` parameter, correct the assembly method by generating the challenge via HUKS and passing it to userIAM for reauthentication.
+2. If the `challenge` parameter is incorrect, modify the assembly method by generating the `challenge` via HUKS and passing it to userIAM for re-authentication.

-## 12000009 Key Access Failed - Key Authentication Timeout
+## 12000009 Key Access Failed - Key Access Timeout

 **Error Message**